 Special Circumstance Policies differ from school to school.
 Meeting an acceptable special circumstance condition allows the Office of Financial Aid to collect and review all pertinent data needed for the appeal.
 Please be aware, an appeal request does not guarantee eligibility for additional aid.

 With respect to any special circumstance appeal, all decisions made by the Office of Financial Aid are final.
 There is no appeal process within the University or to the U.S. Department of Education.

 The special circumstance that a family falls under will determine which income year is used in the re-evaluation.
-Please note that a family must be currently experiencing one of these circumstances and it must have occurred on or after 2018 for us to proceed.
+Please note that a family must be currently experiencing one of these circumstances.

 New Admits – Prior to requesting an appeal, you must first receive your Financial Aid offer.